derobins/MACSio/doc/macsio_using.rst

    :code: shell

 When this shell code is run, it results in the following sequence of MACSio_ command-lines.
 Note that we cap the total number of files at 1024.
-Depending on the particular system where this is run, this cap may be low or too high.
+Depending on the particular system where this is run, this cap may be too low or too high.
 The *best* number is the number of I/O *nodes* a given instance of MACSio_ can *see* when running.
 Because this number typically varies with task count and where on the system the tasks are actually allocated, this number is not always easily known or obtained.